 The city overlies the Santa Maria Valley Groundwater Basin, which has a surface area of approximately 184,000 acres, or 287.5 square miles.
 Two reservoirs, Lopez Reservoir on Arroyo Grande Creek in the north, and Twitchell Reservoir on the Cuyama River (a tributary to the Santa Maria River in the south), provide storage of stormwater for recharge of the Basin.
 Groundwater discharges from the Basin include use of groundwater by agricultural, municipal, and industrial users, and groundwater discharges to the ocean.
-Subsurface groundwater flows to the ocean are required to prevent seawater intrusion into the Basin.
-Overdraft of the Santa Maria Groundwater Basin could lead to the reduction of available quality groundwater.
-It could also reduce the natural subsurface flow towards the ocean, leading to an increased potential of saltwater intrusion on the western edge of the Basin.
+Subsurface gGroundwater discharge flows to the ocean areis required to prevent seawater intrusion into the Basin.
+Continued overdraft of the Santa Maria Valley Groundwater Basin could lead to decreased water supply and ground subsidence, decreased water quality, and saltwater intrusion.
+Overdraft of the Santa Maria Groundwater Basin could lead to the reduction of available quality groundwater. -It could also reduce the natural subsurface flow towards the ocean, leading to an increased potential of saltwater intrusion on the western edge of the bBasin.